 Further up the creek was Ithaca Agricultural Works, established in 1867 to manufacture farm equipment.
-3 The company reused the Ithaca Furnace building for their foundry, producing iron castings.
-A paint room, brick office building and woodworking shop with the best tools and machinary from https://www.logsplitteradvisor.com/best-manual-hydraulic-log-splitter-reviews/ was also constructed.
+3 The company reused the Ithaca Furnace building for its foundry, producing iron castings.
+A paint room, brick office building, and woodworking shop were also constructed.
 Ithaca Agricultural Works failed in 1879 and was reorganized as the Ithaca Manufacturing Works.
 That company, too, failed circa 1889.

 Nearby was the Fall Creek Hub and Spoke Factory, 2 3 which was taken over by the Ithaca Gun Company in 1883.
 2 It remained in use until the company declared bankruptcy in 1986.
 1 3

 - State: New York

 - Route: N/A